jsuchenia/adventofcode/2024/README.md

     # Cout = l2 OR l4  # Final carry
 ```

+you can realise what the task is about.
+You have to iterate through all x/y pairs and validate if all the gates are
+there.
+If some of them are wrongly connected, you have to swap them (their names) and validate next one.
+You can see if
+z is swapped with others, as this is the only one with a predefined name

 But it took almost an hour to google it.
 A lot of examples are in
 a [Minecraft](https://minecraft.fandom.com/wiki/Tutorials/Logic_gates) docs..